Konstantin Arsenović

 Konstantin Arsenović (Константин Арсеновић; 1940–January 31, 2017) was a politician and military official in Serbia.
 He served in the National Assembly of Serbia from 2008 until his death in 2017.
 Arsenović was a member of the Party of United Pensioners of Serbia (PUPS) and a deputy speaker of the assembly.

 Early life and military career

 Arsenović was born in 1940 in the village of Gornje Košlje in the Ljubovija municipality, at the time part of the Drina Banovina in the Kingdom of Yugoslavia but formerly and subsequently a part of Serbia.
 His parliamentary biography indicates that, after attending technical high school, he attended Yugoslavia's Military Technical Academy, High Military Technical Academy, Command and Staff School, and National Defence School.
-He served in the Yugoslav National Army and the successor Armed Forces of Yugoslavia from 1961 to 2000, overseeing a variety of responsibilities.
+He served in the Yugoslav People's Army and the successor Armed Forces of Yugoslavia from 1961 to 2000, overseeing a variety of responsibilities.

 On September 5, 1996, Arsenović was appointed by Yugoslav president Zoran Lilić as assistant head of the Yugoslav Army General Staff responsible for reinforcements.
 On December 25, 1998, he was appointed as an advisor to Yugoslav minister of defense Pavle Bulatović.
 He retired in 2000 with the rank of lieutenant colonel general.